ssvlabs/SIPs/sips/constant_qbft_timeout.md

 An exponential timeout (or even a sub-exponent) can quickly grow the timeout value under periods of low network stability (for example >f nodes are offline).
 In such cases recovery becomes a lengthy process, especially when the leader is faulty after a long period of instability.

-By making the timeout constant we can remove a lot of "stand and wait" post unstable periods.
+By having a constant tieout for a few first slots and then transitioning to > 1 < 2 exponential timeout we can ensure high performance in good periods of communication and recovery in bad periods.

 **SSV Network Module**